mtnlotus/pco-ig/input/pagecontent/index.md

 If the applications used by Dorothy and her health coach are separate from her provider organization's EHR system, either Dorothy or Maria can export and submit a complete bundle of standardized data to share with her extended care team in whatever way that the EHR system is able to import those records, including a PDF summary to be added to a clinical note.

-This same bundle of person-centered care goals and outcome scores can be submitted to an independent organization that uses these data compute digital quality measures over a large population of individuals.
+This same bundle of person-centered care goals and outcome scores can be submitted to an independent organization that uses these data to compute digital quality measures over a large population of individuals.

 ### Actors